-A math teacher was disturbed to see how easily some of her students gave up when trying to solve problems.
+A math teacher was once disturbed to see how easily some of her students gave up when trying to solve problems.

 When difficulty surfaced, those students simply put the pencil down in defeat.